hieronx/recreio-js/README.md

 <script src="components/fortytwo-js/fortytwo.js"></script>
 ```

-Then initialize the user object:
+Then initialize the object with the basic configuration:

 ```js
 var FortyTwo = new FortyTwo (